Among other state-of-the-art machines and instruments, our surgery is equipped with an apical & panorama radiograph – RTG.

 A panoramic x-ray of the entire jaw is taken in a special machine.
 The image created displays the entire jaw, including the areas that cannot be seen in a complete set of x- rays, such as wisdom teeth, sinuses and the joints.

 Digital x-ray diagnostic facilities are provided in a separate x-ray room and allow for the immediate viewing of the radiographs in every treatment room.

 Beyond the state-of-the-art machinery, we offer our diagnostic excellence and experience.
-Following a patient referral for a functional diagnosis and case planning, a detailed diagnosis and report file is provided by our staff, which the originating doctor may use as a base for subsequent treatment.
+Following a patient referral for a functional diagnosis and case planning, a detailed diagnosis and report file are provided by our staff, which referring doctor may use as a basis for subsequent treatment.